M3DV/FracNet/README.md

 # FracNet
-A deep learning segmentation model for rib fracture detection.

 ## Abstract
 *Background*: Diagnosis of rib fractures plays an important role in identifying trauma severity.
 However, quickly and precisely identifying the rib fractures in a large number of CT images with increasing number of patients is a tough task, which is also subject to the qualification of radiologist.
 We aim at a clinically applicable automatic system for rib fracture detection and segmentation from CT scans.